U.S., Japan strengthen joint airborne operations during Airborne 26

 |0

-This work, U.S., Japan strengthen joint airborne operations during Airborne 26 [Image 6 of 6], by SrA Jacob Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Japan strengthen joint airborne operations during Airborne 26, by Yasuo Osakabe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.